IBM-ITOAdev/logstash-input-dynatrace_apm/README.md

 # Dependencies

-Test has been done on Logstash 2.2.0.
+Test has been done on Logstash 2.2.0 using Sun JRE version 1.8.

-(check the non-IBM JRE version -- TBD)
+(Try to avoid IBM JRE 1.7.0 as it caused issues on https)

 # dynatrace_apm_rest.rb